Andrea-Papaleo/SpiedieDocs/docs/tutorials/quick_start.md

 ***

 Before we go further, [download](code/quick_start.py) the python script we will be running.
-[There are various ways to transfer data to and from cluster.](data_transfer.html)
+[There are various ways to transfer data to and from cluster.](../docs/data_transfer.html)

 In this example we will be using SCP to transfer the data from our local machine to the quick_start directory located on the Spiedie server.

-On your terminal or command prompt go to the directory of the downloaded python script and run
+Exit the Spiedie cluster or open a new terminal or command prompt on your local machine and `cd` into the directory of the downloaded python script and run

 ``` bash
 scp quick_start.py username@spiedie.binghamton.edu:quick_start/